github/docs/content/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.md

 {% data reusables.ssh.key-type-support %}

 {% data reusables.command_line.open_the_multi_os_terminal %}
-1. Paste the text below, substituting in your {% data variables.product.product_name %} email address.
+1. Paste the text below, substituting the email with your {% data variables.product.product_name %} email address.
    {%- ifversion ghae %}
     <!-- GitHub AE is FIPS 140-2 compliant.
 FIPS does not yet permit keys that use the ed25519 algorithm. -->
    ```shell